Meet our Pride 2019 Performers!

 Stephanie moved to Pittsburgh in July and joined the RCC in August.
 She is thankful for the warm welcome to PGH.
 She must thank her California family for believing in her, her Pittsburgh family for helping with transition, and of course her beautiful wife for their wonderful life.

 Sam has had a vibrant singing career through high school, participating in regional and national choirs.
 Now he’s studying computer science at Pitt, and joined the RCC this year to continue this passion in a safe place.

 Rachel joined the RCC this fall with her sister, Amy, with whom she’s been singing all her life.
 Together they’ve performed in school and church choirs and were often drafted to command performances on Sunday mornings by their father, who was a United Methodist minister.
 Rachel received her bachelor’s and master’s degrees in theater before finding her place in nonprofit fundraising.
 She lives in the South Hills with her husband, AJ; two daughters, Natalie and Veronica; and a basset hound, Watson.
 Rachel thanks AJ especially for taking on extra daddy time to allow her to go play with her sister.

 Raymond Blackwell is originally from Wilmington, Delaware.
 He came to Pittsburgh in 1996 to work for the Pittsburgh Opera.
-He now is a voice coach at Carnegie Mellon and a real estate agent with Berkshire Hathaway Home Services.
+He is a realtor with RE/MAX Select Realty and a private voice coach and accompanist.
 He is married to Jefferey Shiring and they live in Penn Hills.